Frequently Asked Questions:

 We meet or exceed the physical, technical, and administrative security requirements of HIPAA and we continue to improve our ability to safeguard data and measure our state of compliance.
 For details, please read our Privacy Policy: https://xcures.com/privacy-policy/

-• How quickly will I receive my Cancer Journey and Options Report?
+• How quickly will I receive my Care Summary?

 Most patients will receive their Care Summary within a few minutes.
 If the institutions where you received care are not connected to a Health Information Exchange network, we will put in an urgent request to get your records for you.
 In that case, it could take a few days.